Adroiti/docs-for-code-review-tools/tfsec/aws-ebs-encryption-customer-key.md

-Pattern: EBS volume encryption should use Customer Managed Keys
+Pattern: Missing use of Customer Managed Keys for AWS EBS volume

 Issue: -